-By nature, the Indian transportation industry remains heavily fragmented, un-organized and very rough in nature.
-In order to get a better understanding about the issues in the industry, let us understand how does the day-to-day operations go about and who are the key stakeholders.
-In the trucking industry, spot market plays a pivotal role in deciding the freight charges and who is supposed to service a truckload.
-No matter how big or small a transporter/broker/fleet owner is, one has to reach out to the spot-market (or colloquially known as Mandi) to fulfil their daily transportation requirements.
+By nature, the Indian transportation industry remains heavily fragmented, unorganized, and rough.
+To better understand the issues in the industry, let us understand how the day-to-day operations go about and who the key stakeholders are.
+In the trucking industry, the spot market plays a pivotal role in deciding the freight charges and who is supposed to service a truckload.
+No matter how big or small a transporter/broker/fleet owner is, one has to reach out to the spot market (colloquially known as Mandi) to fulfill daily transportation requirements.

-Assigning a load to a vehicle is not an easy process, as there are multiple entities involved in the entire transaction and multiple activities happen in the background before the goods can be dispatched.
+Assigning a load to a vehicle is not an easy process, as there are multiple entities involved in the entire transaction, and multiple activities happen in the background before the goods can be dispatched.

 How Do Spot Markets Operate?

-All the above activities take place with minimalistic or no technology, at-most emails are used to communicate the prices to shippers and confirmation by them.
-Because the market is large, fragmented and un-organized, the truck load assignment has been subjected to a large number of first-generation procurement mechanisms.
+All the above activities take place with minimalistic or no technology.
+At-most emails are used to communicate the prices to shippers and confirmation by them.
+Because the market is large, fragmented, and unorganized, the truckload assignment has been subjected to a large number of first-generation procurement mechanisms.

 How Can Technology Smoothen the Working of Spot Market?

-Technology can play a significant role in bringing the spot markets online, however the following aspects need to be addressed carefully –
+Technology can play a significant role in bringing the spot markets online.
+However, the following aspects need to be addressed carefully –

 - Cut down Intermediaries – This is much needed!
-There needs to be some cut down in the number of layers involved between the shipper and the receiver, (at times there is a chain of brokers and sub-brokers which leads to additional costs) only then the pricing would be fair and the fleet owners would get true realization for their services.
+There needs to be some cut down in the number of layers involved between the shipper and the receiver (at times, there is a chain of brokers and sub-brokers which leads to additional costs).
+Only then would the pricing be fair, and the fleet owners would get true realization for their services.

-- Educate – The industry needs to be educated about a lot of issues, such as fleet optimization, road safety measures, timely deliveries, embracing technology and making the best use of the infrastructure so that the dead head movement is minimal and there is less idle time.
-The more a vehicle moves the better it is for the economy!
+- Educate – The industry needs to be educated about a lot of issues, such as fleet optimization, road safety measures, timely deliveries, embracing technology, and making the best use of the infrastructure so that the deadhead movement is minimal and there is less idle time.
+The more a vehicle moves, the better it is for the economy!